ul Shina Andreeva 9a, Chepelare.

 The museum has a vast collection of 9,400 speleological and 7,100 scientific exhibits.
 The library has 730 volumes and there is a laboratory and a conference hall with 60 seats.
 The public exhibition has a size of 870m² and is grouped into five main topics.

 The Geology section concentrates on general mineralogy, cave mineralogy, petrography.
 The collection includes minerals and rocks from the Rhodopes.
-The variety is astonishing for a karst area, which normaly consists of limestone.
+The variety is astonishing for a karst area, which normally consists of limestone.
 The Rhodopes have a complex geology and are formed mainly of metamorphites, which includes the karstified marble.
 As a result the collection includes cave minerals (cave gypsum, fluorite), metaphormic rocks (gneiss, schist), a variety of minerals (quartz, aquamarine, tourmaline, garnet, amethyst, opal, calcite), magma rocks (granite, daikova rock) and even some younger sedimentary rocks (paleogene marble breccia, paleogene marls with fossil flora).

 The Geomorphology Section concentrates on the karst, both subaerial and subterranean karst forms.
 The different karstified rock formations in the area are explained, like the marble, Middle Triasic gypsum, Jurassic limestone, and much younger travertine and calcarous breccia.
 The collection of speleothems includes stalactites, stalagmites, cave pearls, corals, and various calcite crystals.
 There is even a section on the mine "Persenk".

 The Biospeleology Section exhibits 40 troglobiont and troglophile species.
 It also shows the 10 species of Chiroptera found in the local caves.
 The most common bats are Myotis blythi, Myotis daubeutoni,Myotis mystacinus, and Plecotus austriacus.
-The exposits were collected from the caves Temnata dupka, Dushinka, Yagodinska, Ledenika, Kalugerova dupka, and Gradeshtnitsa.
+The exhibited items were collected from the caves Temnata dupka, Dushinka, Yagodinska, Ledenika, Kalugerova dupka, and Gradeshtnitsa.

 The Archaeology Section shows many human remains from the Palaeolithic and Mesolithic.
 The collection includes tools made of stone, bones and flint, decorated pottery, various molds, and needles.
 The research concentrated on Yagodinska cave, the village of Trigrad, and the village of Zabardo.

 The city of Chepelare is a famous tourist destination and a ski resort.
 The museum is unique and thus well visited by domestic and international guests.
 As a result the museum offers guided tours in German, English, Russian and Bulgarian.
 With its shop it offers literature and information on the caves and karst of the area.
 It is also a good starting point for cave trekking tours and is able to provide trained cave guides.
+It is located on the first floor of an alpine style hotel building, which is named Пещерняк (Caveman).